Francis Williams, the Scholar of Jamaica thumbnail 1

 Williams is dressed in high-quality navy-blue broadcloth coat and breeches.
 The woollen coat is faced in yellow and has gold metal buttons (probably gilded metal).
 Underneath, Williams wears a white silk satin waistcoat, with gold frogged fastening, or fastening à la hussar.
 Above his buckle shoes, his white, probably silk, stockings appear loose.
 Williams wears a bob wig, white linen neckcloth and very fine white linen cuffs, their translucency particularly well captured over his right wrist.

 The accoutrements of Williams’ education and learning - a celestial and a territorial globe, dividers and other drawing instruments - are laid out on the table and floor.
-Bound books line the shelves behind him, including works by Newton, Locke, Milton, Cowley, Boyle, Sherlock and Rapin, and the architect Andrea Palladio.
-But while the painting clearly locates Williams within the tradition of European scholarship, it also - by virtue of the open window that reveals the tropical landscape of Spanish Town, the river bank and bright azure blue of the sky - sets him firmly within a Jamaican setting.
+The bound books lining the shelves behind him include works by Newton, Locke, Milton, Cowley, Boyle, Sherlock and Rapin, and the architect Andrea Palladio as well as most likely Johnson’s Dictionary, published in 1755, which would provide a post quem date for the portrait.
+But while the painting clearly locates Williams within the tradition of European scholarship and highlights the scientific networks associated with his time in London, it also - by virtue of the open window that reveals the tropical landscape of Spanish Town, the river bank and colourful sky - sets him firmly within a Jamaican setting.

 Dimensions